Sungrow Battery: An Independent Review by Solar Choice

 SBH Series

-Sungrow’s SBH series starts at a minimum battery size of 4 x 5kWh battery modules.
-As this is larger than most residential requirements, this battery is designed for small commercial applications.
+Sungrow’s SBH series starts at a minimum battery size of 2 x 5kWh battery modules.
+You can add additional modules to the ‘stack’ all the way to 40 kWh.
+This is designed for large residential or small commercial applications.

 The battery features the same stackable design with each battery module weighing 45kg, meaning you can’t get away with just one installer.
 The battery has the same 100% depth of discharge and environmental rating of IP55.